 What are Smart Diagnostic Tools?

-Many brands of tools for residential HVAC diagnostics have emerged in the last decade in response to the need for more accurate and efficient ways to measure critical aspects of equipment performance while also allowing for quick commissioning, retro-commissioning, or diagnostics.
 Smart diagnostic tools are used by HVAC technicians to identify faults in residential HVAC systems by pairing a suite of digital gauges or probes with an HVAC diagnostic application on a smartphone or tablet.
-The technician temporarily places the digital probes or gauges to measure temperature, pressure, and airflow, and transmit that data in real-time from equipment in the field to a mobile application that quickly performs all the necessary calculations for verifying proper installation, such as superheat, subcooling, and operating capacity and efficiency.
+The technician temporarily places the digital probes or gauges to measure temperature, pressure, and airflow, and transmit that data in real time from equipment in the field to a mobile application that quickly performs the calculations necessary to verify proper installation, such as superheat, subcooling, and operating capacity and efficiency.
 To realize energy savings, important features of smart HVAC diagnostic apps include the ability to use real-time data to calculate system performance and capacity, diagnose system faults, and recommend corrective actions.
-Three diagnostic applications include all those features: Fieldpiece Joblink, iManifold, and measureQuick.
+Currently, three diagnostic applications include all these features: Fieldpiece Joblink, iManifold, and measureQuick.

 How Can Smart Diagnostic Tools Help My Organization?

-- HVAC Contractor – Smart diagnostic tools enable your technicians and installers to quickly install or maintain, and properly commission, retro-commission, and perform diagnostics on residential HVAC systems.
-Contractors that have adopted these tools claim that they increase productivity, and reduce callbacks, leading to improved customer satisfaction.
+Smart diagnostic tools enable technicians and installers to quickly install or maintain, and properly commission, retro-commission, and perform diagnostics on residential HVAC systems.
+Contractors that have adopted these tools claim that they increase productivity and reduce callbacks, leading to improved customer satisfaction.
 Want to learn more?
 Contact the campaign team or read the STEP Campaign Contractor Case Study.

 - Energy Information Administration.
 2020.
 Residential Energy Consumption Survey, 2015.